 Dream consciousness is waking consciousness without physical constraints.
 Waking consciousness is dream consciousness with physical constraint - Stephen LaBerge

-Along the process, one’s subjective experience during the (night) sleep or from the meditative state of mind-body, can be manifested or translated into different forms such as text, doodle/lines, vocal/sound, movement, video and so on.
-These materials are then collected and contemplated upon waking state.
+Along the process, one’s subjective experience during the (night) sleep or from the meditative experiences of mind and body could be manifested or translated into different forms such as text, scribbles/lines, vocal sound, movement, video, and so on.
+These materials are then collected and contemplated in the waking state.
 Ultimately, they could be stored as a digital archive of dream bodies.